 What we offer you

-- A diverse and international environment
+- An international and multicultural environment

-- One year contract
+- A one year contract

 - Travel expenses at the beginning and end of the contract (including travel expenses for spouse and children if they reside with the trainee during the contract)